akhepcat/Astrolog/README.md

 The files here were copied from: http://www.astrolog.org/ftp/ast72src.zip

-No modifications have been made to any of these files, and the only addition is this GITHUB format README.
+A number of changes have been applied in order to build this project against ubuntu 2021.04 (Hirsute) and remediate a number of buffer-overruns in string handling.

+Only minor testing has been done for this rework, but everything tested is working except for those documented in ERRORS.md